rhiot/rhiot/docs/readme.md

         ...],
       "alive":true}]}

+To return the list of identifiers of the disconnected devices send the `GET` request to the following URL - `http:localhost:15000/disconnectedDevices`.
+In the response you will receive the list of the identifiers of the devices that have not send the heartbeat signal to the device management cloudlet for the given *disconnection period* (one minute by default).
+The list will be formatted as the JSON document similar to the following one:

+    {"disconnectedDevices": ["device1", "device2", ...]}

 ## Performance Testing Framework

 The key part of the process of tailoring the perfect IoT solution is choosing the proper hardware for the gateway device.